jeremyikwuje/monierate-website/src/blog/grey-finance-everything-you-need-to-know.md

 | Fees | Charges fees for deposits, withdrawals, currency conversion,  <br>card creation, and cross-border transactions |
 | Card Services | Yes |

-[Grey Finance](http://grey.co) is a for anyone in Africa who needs to manage money across borders.
+[Grey](http://grey.co) is a for anyone in Africa who needs to manage money across borders.
 It's a platform that lets you open foreign currency accounts, send and receive international payments, and even get a virtual USD debit card.

 This means you can easily get paid by clients overseas, shop on international websites, or manage your finances while traveling.
 It's especially helpful for freelancers, remote workers, and businesses dealing with different currencies.

 Grey is one of the [go-to international money transfer platforms](https://monierate.com/blog/9-best-international-money-transfer-apps-in-nigeria) in Nigeria that offer a more convenient and often cheaper alternative to traditional banks for international transactions.
 Plus, their virtual card can come in handy for online payments where other cards might not be accepted.

-Before you continue reading, one thing to note is, as of now, their virtual cards don't work with Apple related payments, so you might need to consider alternatives like [Chipper Cash](https://monierate.com/blog/chipper-cash-review-everything-you-need-to-know) if that's important to you.
+Before you continue reading, note that Grey's USD virtual cards work with Apple-related payments, but you must set your Apple region to the US, as the cards are issued there.
+This is a common limitation for USD virtual cards and not unique to Grey.
+Consider this when using the virtual USD cards for Apple services.

 #### Pros and Cons

 **Here's what's great about Grey:**

 - It's super convenient to use, with apps for both Apple and Android.
 - You can easily send money to friends and family, no matter where they are.
 - Getting paid by international clients is a breeze.